hcgallagher/ERV-CORE/README.md

 The project is covered by UoM Ethics approval 23373.

 The .sps files pertain to transformations that HAVE ALREADY OCCURRED with the shared datafile.
-They do not need to be rerun unless bugs are obtained.
+They do not need to be rerun unless bugs are found.

 A data dictionary is also included.